digital-work-lab/open-source-project/paper/paper.md

   but ensuring stability and reproducibility requires a more comprehensive approach.
   One element are cross-platform and cross-Python-version testing strategies to verify that a Python package functions consistently across different environments.
-4. **Version control, collaborative development, and open-source contribution** Version control systems, such as Git, are used for managing changes in Python package development.
+4. **Version control, collaborative development, and open source contribution** Version control systems, such as Git, are used for managing changes in Python package development.
   They allow developers to track modifications, revert to previous states, and maintain a clear history of their work.